Here’s a pair of worksheets a teacher sent in.

 The teacher who sent these in noticed that his students enjoyed the puzzles at first, but quickly tired of them.
 “What’s wrong?” he wondered.
 Aren’t puzzles supposed to be fun?

-So, I worked through the puzzles.
+So, I worked through a couple of the puzzles.

 I felt exactly like the students.
 Initially, it was interesting.
 And then, once I figured it out, the worksheets became pretty boring.
 Because, at the end of the day, it’s just practice problems masquerading as something more interesting.